We stack a direct online lender against a peer-to-peer lender.

 Frequently asked questions

-Best Egg Disclaimer: *The Annual Percentage Rate (APR) is the cost of credit as a yearly rate and ranges from 5.99%–29.99%, which may include an origination fee from 0.99%–5.99%.
-Any origination fee on a 5-year loan will be at least 4.99% and is deducted from loan proceeds.
-The APR offered will depend on your credit score, income, debt payment obligations, loan amount, loan term, credit usage history and other factors, and therefore may be higher than the lowest advertised rate.
-Requests for the highest loan amount may resulting an APR higher than the lowest advertised rate.
+The Annual Percentage Rate (APR) is the cost of credit as a yearly rate and ranges from 5.99%-29.99%, which may include an origination fee from 0.99%–5.99% that is deducted from loan proceeds.
+Any origination fee on a loan term 5-years or longer will be at least 4.99%.
+The APR offered will depend on your credit score, income, debt payment obligations, loan amount, loan term, credit usage history and other factors, and therefore may be higher than our lowest advertised rate.
+Requests for the highest loan amount may result in an APR higher than our lowest advertised rate.
 You need a minimum 700 FICO® score and a minimum individual annual income of $100,000 to qualify for our lowest rate.

 To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.